 - Since the population size is vast in this type of sampling method, there is no restriction on the sample size that the researcher needs to create.
 From a larger population, you can get a small sample quite quickly.

-- The data collected through this sampling method is well informed; more the samples better is the quality of the data.
+- The data collected through this sampling method is well informative; the more samples better is the quality of the data.